Regus logo

 Pros

-584 hours of initial training (Training & Support score: 100) is well above what's typical in Business Services, showing the franchisor provides extensive, hands-on preparation for new operators.
+584 hours of initial training is well above typical for Business Services (top 5%), showing the franchisor invests heavily in preparing new operators before opening.

 Cons